manishkr03/Generative-Ai/LLM-Powered HR Policy QA System/README.md

 # HR Policy Question Answering System using RAG (LangChain, Chroma, LLaMA-3.1)

-This project implements an intelligent HR policy chatbot using a **Retrieval-Augmented Generation (RAG)** approach.
-It enables users to ask questions about company HR policies in natural language and get precise, context-aware answers powered by **LLaMA-3.1** and **Chroma**.
+Built an end-to-end RAG-based HR chatbot that answers policy-related queries in natural language.
+Preprocessed HR documents from CSV using pandas and LangChain’s DataFrameLoader, then chunked them using RecursiveCharacterTextSplitter.
+Generated embeddings via sentence-transformers/all-MiniLM-L6-v2 and stored them in a Chroma vector database.
+Used Chroma’s retriever to fetch relevant context and passed it to a quantized LLaMA-3.1 model (via HuggingFace pipeline) for generating precise, context-aware answers.
+Integrated everything using LangChain’s RetrievalQA for seamless document search and response generation.

 ---